 Watering

-These succulents need regular watering but are very tolerant of drought conditions for short periods.
+These succulents need regular watering but are very tolerant of short periods of drought.
 Water deeply, but only when the soil is dry.
 Cut back on watering during the winter months.
-Overwatering is the top reason Aloe plants die.
+Overwatering is the leading cause of Aloe plant death.
 Do not let water stand in the rosettes.

 Fertilizing

-Aloes generally do not require fertilizer but may benefit from the extra nutrients.
-Feed with a fertilizer for cacti and other succulents in spring and summer only.
-Be sure to follow label directions.
+Aloes generally do not require fertilizer, but may benefit from the extra nutrients.
+Feed with a fertilizer for cacti and other succulents only in spring and summer, following the label directions.

 Repotting

 These plants are not particularly fast-growing and will only rarely need repotting.
-Repot them in the spring in a container a few inches larger in diameter every few years to keep them from becoming rootbound.
-You can check if your Aloes are outgrowing their pots by carefully picking up the containers and looking at the drainage holes.
-When roots are growing out of the drainage hole, that is a sign that it is time to repot.
+Repot them in the spring in a container a few inches larger in diameter every few years to prevent rootbound roots.
+You can check whether your Aloes are outgrowing their pots by carefully lifting the containers and inspecting the drainage holes.
+When roots are growing out of the drainage hole, it is time to repot.

 Pruning

-Removing damaged and excess parts can promote health and growth in your Aloe.
-To prune it, you must wait until spring arrives.
-Wear gloves whenever you work with Aloes.
-Some species produce a sap that can irritate the skin.
+Removing damaged or excess parts can promote the health and growth of your Aloe.
+Wait until spring arrives to prune it.
+Wear gloves whenever you work with Aloe.
+Some species produce sap that can irritate the skin.

 How to Propagate Aloe